 At the time of registration, University employees who may be using a University- controlled and owned EPAMD as a part of their job responsibilities will receive hands -on training by Transportation Services or the Director of Business Services.

 Registration stickers will be color-coded and prominently displayed to ensure easy and rapid identification of users in the event that enforcement action is needed.

 These devices are restricted to sidewalks only but shall use crosswalks to cross roads.
 Users must exercise due caution and yield to pedestrians.

 Riding of EPAMDs inside buildings is prohibited.
 They shall be stored in areas that do not block egress or access.
 They are not permitted to be stored in building lobbies, stairwells, stair towers, corridors and ramps inside or outside of buildings or lined parking spaces.
 EPAMDs may be walked inside buildings to approved and designated storage and/or charging areas.

 Only people with disabilities who have a documented need to use the device inside of buildings will be allowed to use them inside Penn State buildings.
 Penn State will consider the request of any faculty, student, or staff person wanting to use the EPAMD inside of buildings as a reasonable accommodation under the Americans with Disabilities Act (ADA).
 As such, the person will be required to provide appropriate documentation that they have a disability that requires the use of an EPAMD for mobility inside of our buildings.

-For students, the Office of Disability Services (ODS) will be the office responsible for collecting such documentation.
-ODS is located in 116 Boucke Building at University Park.
+For students, Student Disabilities Resources (SDR) will be the office responsible for collecting and reviewing such documentation.
+SDR is located in 116 Boucke Building at University Park.
 The phone number is (814) 863-1807.